-I have developed a passive seismology based technique to track the fluids and the diffusion fronts at large depths in natural context (CNRS pending patent).
+I have developed a passive seismology based technique to track the fluids and the diffusion fronts at large depths in natural context (CNRS patent).

 When GeoLinks proposed me to transfer this technology to the industrial challenges of underground gas storage and CO2 sequestration, I decided to take the plunge and join GeoLinks to bring my scientific expertise and technical support to their project.